atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 1. Access `Groups` in AWS SSO.
 2. Select `Create group`.
 3. Provide a group name.
 For example `acme-cost-mgmt`.
-  - Where your should replace `acme` a common abbreviation for your organization.
+Where your should replace `acme` with a common abbreviation for your organization.
 4. Provide a description.
 For example, 'Cost management and billing`.
 5. Select `Create`.